nicm42/100-days-of-code-v2/log.md

 **Day 42: 25rd July 2020**
 Turns out Parcel and Puppeteer don't play well together and can't both be running at once.
 But I still have a problem with Puppeteer leaking that I can't work out how to fix.

+**Day 43: 1st August 2020**
+Took a break and I'm none the wiser.
+But it seems that Jest will do DOM manipulation.
+So I will try that when I have more of a brain.
+Meanwhile I changed some of the functionality to get it how I want, so then I can just get the tests working and not have to change them.